cilerba/ereader/README.md

 ### Pory Printer
-An event similar to Gluttunous Gulpin that flashes and dispenses TM discs (ranging from 1-50) in exchange for $10,000.
+An event similar to Gluttonous Gulpin that flashes and dispenses TM discs (ranging from 1-50) in exchange for $10,000.
 This can be found in the Devon Corporation building in Rustboro City on the second floor.

 This event does not utilize any unused variables, flags, or save block data.
 Every TM should have an equal chance at being distributed as there are no tiers implemented.